JCPuchalt/SiViS/README.md

 # SiViS
-New methods for C. elegans assays lifespan automation, these are for improving C. elegans deteccion, and it is described in research article [1].
+New methods for C. elegans assays lifespan automation have been evaluated, these are for improving C. elegans deteccion, and these are described in research article [1].
-This method uses methods for vision system inspection [2] and for c-elegans detection [3] and evaluate them.
+In addition, other methods are used for vision system inspection [2] and for c-elegans detection [3], all of these are evaluated.

 ### Research article [1]
 [1] "A small and flexible machine for monitoring Caenorhabditis elegans based on active vision and image processing techniques: Lifespan validation" REVIEW XXXXxxxxx